lillyane-937/DS340Finalproj_BERT/README.md

 # DS340Finalproj_BERT
 #Authors: Lilly Anestal and Abigail Merage

-#Instructions to run the project:
+#This Readme will detail instructions on how to run the project:

 Downloading the book32 csv file: